 So, Can I Get Enough Raw Vegan Protein on a Raw Food Diet?

-There is more and more information being revealed that there is an adequate, if not abundant, supply of protein even in a diet devoid of animal proteins, cooked whole grains and soy foods.
+There is more and more information being revealed that there is an adequate, if not abundant, supply of protein even in a diet devoid of animal proteins, cooked whole grains and soy foods, that is, a diet very similar to a raw vegan diet.
 It is further suggested through this research that the body prefers that the protein actually come in incomplete form (as individual amino acids) so that it can do its job of combining them in the best possible way for its various purposes.

 When the body receives complete or complex proteins it has to rip the amino acids apart and reassemble them accordingly.
 Amino acids from plant sources allow the body to skip that process and go right to the end game, which means that the plant-based proteins found consumed on a raw vegan diet should be just fine in quality, and, in fact, it's possible that plant-based proteins are in general actually superior to animal proteins in some ways.